Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Convergence of DSMs

 As $\varepsilon^\nu \downarrow 0$ on $\mathcal N$, the right hand side of \eqref{eq:unb2} goes to infinity: by the boundedness of the numerator,

 Let $\hat x$ be a cluster point of the subsequence $\{x^\nu\}_{\mathcal N}$.
-By \eqref{eq:mustbezero}, only cases (ii) and (iii) in Lemma \ref{th:prellem} can occur.
-But in case (iii) it is not possible that $\hat d$ exists such that $\tilde g(\hat d, \hat x) < 0$.
-Indeed, by Proposition \ref{lem:boundedness} this would entail the boundedness of the multipliers $\xi^\nu$ for $\nu \in {\mathcal N}$ large enough, thus giving a contradiction.
-Therefore, by Lemma \ref{th:prellem} we conclude that $\hat x$ is either an ES or FJ point for (P).
+By \eqref{eq:mustbezero}, only cases (ii) and (iii) in Lemma \ref{th:prellem} can occur at $\hat x \in K$.
+The existence of a $d$ as stipulated in Lemma \ref{th:prellem} (iii) would entail, by Proposition \ref{lem:boundedness}, the boundedness of the KKT multipliers $\xi^\nu$ for $\nu \in {\mathcal N}$ large enough, thus giving a contradiction.
+Therefore, by Lemma \ref{th:prellem} (ii), we conclude that $\hat x$ is either an ES or FJ point for \eqref{eq:startpro}.

 (II) As opposed to (I), consider the case in which relation \eqref{eq:unifsuffdescfixter} holds uniformly for every $x^\nu$: that is, for any $\eta \in (0, 1]$, there exists $\bar \varepsilon > 0$ such that